-However, like all paved surfaces however, it too is susceptible to deterioration due to the laws of mother nature.
-Despite the great longevity of a properly laid asphalt pavement, it can be cut short due to poor surface preparation and construction technique or simply long term exposure to the elements.
+However, like all paved surfaces, it is too is susceptible to deterioration due to the laws of mother nature.
+Despite the great longevity of a properly laid asphalt pavement, it can be cut short due to poor surface preparation and construction technique or simply long-term exposure to the elements.

-The liquid asphalt binder that is the “glue” of the pavement begins to lose it’s natural resistance to water, allowing it to penetrate into and underneath the pavement.
+The liquid asphalt binder that is the “glue” of the pavement begins to lose its natural resistance to water, allowing it to penetrate into and underneath the pavement.
 Once this happens, the surface can quickly fall prey to a number of different types of deterioration.

 Deterioration of asphalt pavements can also be due to factors that go beyond just normal wear and tear causing premature deterioration.
 The premature deterioration of asphalt pavement is usually due to failures in construction – or human error.
 This can be due to a number of factors including:

-• insufficient or improperly compacted base below the asphalt
+• Insufficient or improperly compacted base below the asphalt

-• over or under compaction of asphalt
+• Over or under compaction of asphalt

-• improper temperature of asphalt when applied
+• Improper temperature of asphalt when applied

-• poor drainage
+• Poor drainage

 When asphalt pavement is constructed and maintained properly it wears out slowly and can last up to 25 years or more.
-Proper maintenance is key to protecting it from the external factors that wear it out.
-Factors that cause deterioration in pavement include.
+Proper asphalt maintenance is key to protecting it from the external factors that wear it out.

 Oxidation breaks down and dries out the once flexible liquid asphalt that holds the aggregate together.
 This causes raveling and shrinking cracks which allow water to penetrate beneath the surface.

 The introduction of chemicals to asphalt, including gas and oil, can soften the asphalt and cause it to break down more rapidly.

 It is normal after this amount of time for asphalt to begin to turn gray, become brittle and start cracking.
 Water begins entering the cracks, freezes and thaws during the yearly cycle and causes larger cracks and potholes.
 Rain enters the cracks and causes base damage.

 There are many different types of cracking that can occur, and believe it or not they all have names.
 They include: alligatoring, edge cracks, slippage (caused by improper compaction), reflection (older cracks occurring in a new overlay), edge joint, shrinkage and widening.

 Caused by improper pavement construction, deterioration of the underlying base or existing asphalt and high load factors, asphalt distortions include: channels or ruts, corrugations and shoving, grade depressions, upheaval and utility cut depressions.

 Just as you paint a new house to protect it from the elements, asphalt must also be protected to maximize its lifespan.
 Sealing the pavement with a quality asphalt or coal tar based sealant is the best way to protect this valuable investment.
 In fact, it is recommended that new asphalt be sealed within 60 to 90 days of the application (after it has cured, hardened) to begin protecting it from the elements.

-In our next article we will discuss preparing the existing asphalt in preparation for sealcoating.
+In our next article, we will discuss preparing the existing asphalt in preparation for sealcoating.
 After all, a good sealcoating job is 95% surface preparation.